 Cross-project visibility also features a card view to help you manage the workflow of your business.

 Instead of guessing where a project stands or chasing down your employees for an update, this Kanban-style flow of “Pending” to “Approved” to “In-Progress” customizable cards will give you the real-time information you need to run your business efficiently and effectively.

 The Contextual Collaboration allows for teams to talk based on project, task, or in general no matter where they work.
-This feature allows team members to upload files and link live documents from Google Drive, Dropbox, or Box and will offer alert based on your personal preferences.
+This feature allows team members to upload files and link live documents (project document) from Google Drive, Dropbox, or Box and will offer alert based on your personal preferences.
 You have the option of getting someone’s attention with @mention comments, and you can keep things in context using #tags.

 Integrated timers and timesheets help keep everyone on your team accountable for their work, and it helps justify costs to your clients.

 Using this LiquidPlanner feature, you can:

 I liked this feature because of the data it provides.
 This information can help when negotiating contracts of similar size and scope, so you don’t end up losing money in the end due to poor projections.

 Feature 6: Advanced Analytics

 The last feature is for all you data nerds (myself included) that love to find new ways to improve workflow patterns.
 This feature will help you see your business in a whole new light and give you the information required to make necessary changes that in turn will make you more money.